 - Backflow Prevention.
 The reversal of water into your building’s water supply system, also known as backflow, can result in contamination.
 A proper backflow prevention system will protect your potable water supply from contaminants.

-Discover how plumbing design from LKPB Engineers can improve the efficiency and functionality of your building.
+Discover how plumbing design from LKPB Engineers, an IMEG Company can improve the efficiency and functionality of your building.